Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Open-ledger hook execution is provisional.
-During speculative open-ledger execution, `entropy_cr_dice()`/`entropy_cr_random()` and `entropy_cr_status()` can only use the previous ledger's finalized entropy; final buildLCL execution sees the current ledger's entropy pseudo-tx after it updates the SLE.
+During speculative open-ledger execution, `entropy_cr_dice()`/`entropy_cr_random()` and `entropy_cr_status()` can only use the previous ledger's finalized entropy; final buildLCL execution sees the current ledger's entropy pseudo-tx after it publishes the host-only ledger execution context.
 Hooks that need final entropy must treat open-ledger RNG results as previews.

 The fallback digest derives from the sanitized pre-injection live-build set